-Lubber Run Park
+Lubber Run Park – Arlington, VA

 Lubber Run Park has an interesting combination of wooded walking trails and modern playground.
 If you park in the small parking lot near N Columbus St and 2nd St N, you’ll be greeted by a small stream and an amphitheater.
-To get to the playground, you can take the walking trail to your right when facing the amphitheatre.
+To get to the playground, you can take the walking trail to your right when facing the amphitheater.

 You’ll walk approximately a quarter of a mile and then approach a long set of steps leading to the playground.
 For easier access to the playground, closer parking is available near the playground at N Park Dr.

 This modern playground located in a busy part of Arlington.
 Mosaic Park has on street parking available, and a small parking lot along one side of the playground.
 There was construction around this small parking lot when we visited, so check signage after the construction is complete.

 This park is very modern and colorful.
 The hills and valleys of this park can be interesting to navigate, and may be a challenge for toddlers.
 This park had a small soccer or multi-use lawn area, and a climbing wall.